csoren/nuxt-bios/README.md

 ## GLaTICK
 GLaTICK is also built using `masm` 5.0 through DOSBox.

-GLaTICK is patched to target NuXT hardware RTC's in `Makefile` using the `rtc.patch` file.
+GLaTICK is patched to target common NuXT hardware RTC's in `Makefile` using the `rtc.patch` file.